 You gotta love moppin sauce …just saying it makes you smile.
 When mopped onto the smoking meat, this thin liquid adds flavor and prevents dryness.
-These sauces can be as simple as vinegar and water, or a complex mixture of spices, herbs, juice, beer…you name it, and it's probably been used in a moppin sauce.
+These sauces can be as simple as vinegar and water, or a complex mixture of spices, herbs, juice, beer…you name it, and it's probably been used in a mopping sauce.

 Vinegar plays an important role in mop sauces.
 The acidity of the vinegar helps the sauce and its flavorings to be absorbed deeply into the meat.
 The tart flavor goes well with the taste of smoked meats, and that's especially true for pork.
-The moppin sauce recipes on this page each contain some type of vinegar.
+The moppin' sauce recipes on this page each contain some type of vinegar.
 Start mopping the smoking meat every half hour or so when the meat is about half done. (time-wise)

 Using this sauce is a great way to keep your brisket nice and juicy.
-To one bottle of beer, add one half cup of cider vinegar, one quarter cup vegetable oil, one tablespoon of Louisiana Hot Sauce*, one teaspoon each of cumin, coarse ground black pepper, crushed oregano, and chile powder.
+To one bottle of beer, add one half cup of cider vinegar, one quarter cup vegetable oil, one tablespoon of Franks Louisiana Hot Sauce, one teaspoon each of cumin, coarse ground black pepper, crushed oregano, and chile powder.
 Add one quarter teaspoon of ground cayenne pepper, or to taste.
 For the best flavor, mix twenty four hours before using.

 Pork Butt Mop

-If you smoke shoulders and butts for tender pulled pork, try this tart and spicy moppin sauce.
+If you smoke shoulders and butts for tender pulled pork, try this tart and spicy mopping sauce.
 Combine one pint water with one pint of cider vinegar.
 To that, add one quarter cup of vegetable oil, one tablespoon of brown sugar, one teaspoon of crushed red pepper flakes, one teaspoon of prepared yellow mustard, one half teaspoon of black pepper, and one quarter teaspoon of cayenne pepper.
 Mix well,and if possible, refrigerate for a few days before mopping it on the pork.
 Add some of the leftover sauce to the pork after it's been pulled.